 What is the RBA interest or ‘cash’ rate?

 Despite some common misconceptions, the RBA interest rate does not dictate the interest rates individual banks set for their loans (whether they are business loans, personal loans or home loans).
-Instead, the RBA interest rate is that which effects overnight loans in the money market.
+Instead, the RBA interest rate is that which affects overnight loans in the money market.

 How does this affect banks?
 Because they sometimes need to take out overnight loans to help fund their various transactions.
 Yes, banks sometimes run out of cash and that’s why they take out overnight loans, which have an RBA interest rate.